mstksg/inCode/copy/entries/chapman.md

 decided to accept an offer to the Computational and Data Science Doctorate Program at [Chapman University][chapman] in California.
-I came to this decision after a decently long period of deliberation and thinking things over, and weighting opportunities at Chapman against my other offers.
-However, having just finalized everything this week, I am in my choice of Chapman as my home for my doctoral studies in the upcoming years.
+I came to this decision after a decently long period of deliberation and thinking things over, and weighing opportunities at Chapman against my other offers.
+However, having just finalized everything this week, I am ready to announce Chapman as my home for my doctoral studies in the upcoming years.

 [chapman]: http://www.chapman.edu/